Wednesday, 18 March 2026

 GoCoach operate demand led buses too

-This was the site of the cattle market
+This was the site of the Sevenoaks cattle market

 Five 400 series buses shown including 431

 We headed straight back the way I had walked and was back at the railway station at 1328.
 The bus took the old A21 to Riverhead, brifel deviating ino a parking bay near Tesco where some passengers got on.
-We returned to he old road and transitted Dunton Green, passing over remains if the Westerham brnch railway and the site of the old Dunton Green Country area LT garage.
+We returned to he old road and transitted Dunton Green, passing over remains of the Westerham branch railway and by the site of the old Dunton Green Country area LT garage.

 Matching gonk on pillar box in Dunton Green